AQSoftware/doc-aq-miniapp-core/source/getting_started.rst

   import Assets, { ASSETS } from './assets';

-  // Add a reference to aq-miniapp-core import { defaultLifeCycle, Utils } from 'aq-miniapp-core';
+  // Add a reference to aq-miniapp-core import { LifeCycle, Utils } from 'aq-miniapp-core';

 Since your app will be running under the AQ App environment, there are several things we need to tell the host app with regards to our mini app, but we will just focus with the following three items at the moment: